 The Relative Motion Robotic (RMR) facility is designed to simulate relative motion and interaction between two bodies.
 The facility is being used primarily to develop automated air-to-air refuelling techniques.
-The Advanced Composites Centre for Innovation and Science is also using this facility for manufacturing research with advanced composite materials.
+The Bristol Composites Institute is also using this facility for manufacturing research with advanced composite materials.

 Residual stress laboratory